Updated (originally published )

 });

-In this example, we still need to spyOn the console because the test will pass, but we’ll run into the same issue as the synchronous example.
+In this example, we still need to spyOn the console because the test will pass, but React logs any error caught by an error boundary via console.error.
 We then wrap our component in an error boundary with a mocked component.
 We then use react-testing-librarys waitFor to wait for the async method to throw and update the component.